 That night 13 people were arrested and some hospitalized.
 The streets were mostly cleared by 4 a.m., but a major confrontation with police happened again the next night, and protests continued on a smaller scale for a week.

 A month later the Gay Liberation Front was formed, one of many LGBT rights organizations sparked by the saints of Stonewall.
 LGBT religious groups are indebted to the saints of Stonewall for our very existence.

 One of the most significant Stonewall artworks is also the world’s first piece of public art honoring the struggle for LGBTQ equality.
-“Gay Liberation” (pictured at the top of this post) was created in 1979 by famed pop sculptor George Segal.
+“Gay Liberation” was created in 1979 by famed pop sculptor George Segal.
 It consists of four statues, a gay couple and a lesbian couple, cast in bronze and painted white in Segal’s typical style.
 The figures are arranged realistically in casual poses, evoking the power of love with their ghostly presence.